-105.3 - Intellect vs Will: This is what it means to believe, to trust in Christ in a soul saving way.
-Saving faith is not to simply subscribe to the idea that God exists.
-It is not to believe that Jesus exists or is the Savior of the world.
+104.3 - Intellect vs Will: This is what it means to believe, to trust, in Christ in a soul saving way.
+Saving faith is not merely to subscribe to the idea that God exists.
+It is not to believe that Jesus exists, or that He is the true Savior of the world.

-When we correctly understand that redemptive faith is merely influential humility, we can then truly grasp what John was saying in chapter 3 of his epistle where he writes, "For God so loved the world that He gave His only begotten Son, that whoever believes in [entrusts himself to]Him should not perish but have everlasting life. " [Brackets added]
+When we correctly understand that redemptive faith is a true and willing surrender to the Lordship of Christ, we can then truly grasp what John was saying in chapter 3 of his epistle where he writes, "For God so loved the world that He gave His only begotten Son, that whoever believes in Him [and thus, genuinely embraces His Lordship] should not perish but have everlasting life. " [Brackets added]